she0305/she0305.github.io/_career/1-WhoAmi.md

 ## Start of my journey with Rolls-Royce 🛫

 Got selected for the Rolls-Royce International Program!
-(Unfortunately, the pandemic happened and was converted to a remote program 😢)
+(Unfortunately, the pandemic happened, and was converted to a remote program 😢)

 **Role 👩‍🔧:** Mechanical Engineer Intern<br/>
 **Responsibilities 🛠️:** Conduct a study for gear train design efficiency on different gear sizes for Trent 7000 <br/>